-The translation process and its administration need IT tools with high and reliable performance.
-The tools must be able to:
+The translation process and its administration require high performance, reliable IT tools, that must be able to:

-- distribute the overall concept system - be a base for terminological services - support the translation process and its team members in every step of the process - · control access to the information being processed - produce statistics from ongoing and finished processes - show the current status of each individual concept's 'life cycle' throughout the entire translation process - show the level of activity for all project participants.
+- · distribute the overall concept system - provide a base for terminological services - support the translation process and its team members in every step of the process - control access to the information being processed at any point in time - produce statistics from processes that are in progress as well as those that are complete. - show the current status of each individual concept's 'life cycle' throughout the entire translation process - show the level of activity for all project participants.